Cockroach Exterminator Cost: 2026 Prices

 - Sign up for quarterly pest control.
 General pest control plans prevent cockroaches alongside other pests and cost less per visit than individual treatments.

 - Prep your home before treatment.
 Clean kitchen cabinets, remove clutter under sinks, and pull appliances away from walls.
 Good preparation makes treatments more effective and reduces the number of visits needed.
+See our full checklist on how to prepare for pest control.

 - Seal entry points.
 Caulk gaps around pipes, install door sweeps, and cover drains with mesh screens to prevent American cockroaches from entering.